oslocyclotronlab/ompy/README.md

 It is our hope and goal that `OMpy` will be used, and we are happy to provide support.
 Feedback and suggestions are also very welcome.
 We encourage users who implement new features to share them by opening a pull request in the Github repository.

-<sup>1</sup>It stands for alfa-natrium, and comes from the fact that the outgoing projectile hitting the excitation energy detector SiRi used to be exclusively alpha particles and that the gamma-detector array CACTUS consisted of NaI scintillators.

 ## Credits
 The contributors of this project are Jørgen Eriksson Midtbø, Fabio Zeiser and Erlend Lima.